theonlykingpin/StudySocial/README.md

 # StudySocial
-social media for discussion about things with room creation capability and comments
+Social media for discussion about things with room creation capability and comments